-Join a selective cohort in an 18-month program of online education, and connect in person during two brief seminars in Philadelphia.
+Join a selective cohort in a 20-month program of online education, and network in person during two brief seminars in Philadelphia.
+Should you need to spread out the workload and financial commitment over more time, a 3-year option is also available.

 If you have questions, please contact Program Manager Katherine Ridella by email or telephone, 215-573-9378.